-A citator is a table of reported cases which have been considered, followed, distinguished or overruled during the period covered by a particular publication.
+A citator is a table of reported cases that have been considered, followed, distinguished, or overruled during the period covered by a particular publication.
 Cases are alphabetically arranged by their names.

-A book or a set of books containing concise information on variety of subjects, usually arrange in alphabetical order.
+A book or a set of books containing concise information on a variety of subjects, usually arranged in alphabetical order.
 The purpose of legal encyclopedia is to provide information and comments on various aspects of law and current legal development.

 The law, like many other academic disciplines, has its own technical words and phrases which are either not used in ordinary language or they are used in a specific sense.
 To check the meaning of every law words, terms, phrases and maxims, legal dictionaries would be the first options.